 There are two types of testing that can be done for microbial: qualitative and quantitative.
 Qualitative is looking at what the microbes actually are, while quantitative is looking at how many microbes you have in your system.

 • Microbial Impaction Samplers: The are best choice for qualitative testing.
 Typically, you’ll put a petri dish into the sampling unit.
 It will have agar media, like Tryptic Soy Agar (TSA), which will grow just about anything.
 You will blow air through the system and then send the sampling media back to the lab for analysis.
 Some labs are capable of determining both qualitative and quantitative results using this system.

-• The Spray and Pray Method: This technique provides qualitative results only.
+• The Bagged Agar Contact Method: This technique provides qualitative results only.
 The technician places a Petri dish in a sterile bag and blows air into it.
 This sampling is less expensive, but has a much greater potential for contamination.
 The only information you will receive is what type of microbes that you have.
 If your specifications require you to know how many microbes or viable particles you have in your air or gas, this test will not be suitable.